 Although it may seem strange to think of your cat as a predator rather than a cute kitty, they were once predators in nature.
-As predators, any sign of weakness puts them at an increased risk of other animals going after them.
+As predators, any sign of weakness would put them at an increased risk of other animals after attacking them.

 This leads us to today, where our cats will often mask their illness instinctively, making it difficult for us as cat parents to figure out when our precious cat may be ill.

 Today, we’re breaking down the most common signs of illness in cats to help you keep a close eye on even the most subtle signs that your cat is ill.

 Is your usually playful cat now anxious?
 Or your high-energy kitten now tired and lethargic?